 In Martin Seligman’s seminal book ‘Learned Optimism’ he explains why optimists bounce back from failed exams, from divorce, from unemployment, from disability while pessimists give up easily (and are more prone to depression).

-These differences are significant and far reaching as optimists are more successful in almost all areas of human endeavours including relationships, business, general health, sport and academic success.
+These differences are significant and far-reaching as optimists are more successful in almost all areas of human endeavors including relationships, business, general health, sport and academic success.

 “the manner in which you habitually explain to yourself why events happen” (Seligman, 1990).